Anastasia-Labs/opshin-audit/catalyst_docs/milestone4/milestone4-draft-audit-report.typ

 As a result, the output _UPLC_ contains more information than necessary, and therefore, the generated _CBOR_ is also larger.
-This might increase the script size and make debugging harder when used in off-chain transactions.
+This might increase the script size and makes debugging harder when used in off-chain transactions.

 === Recommendation
 #v(5pt)
 When building compiled code, OpShin could use the most aggressive optimizer, O3, as the default optimization configuration.
-This would allow users to directly utilize the optimized code without needing to specify optimization levels during the build process.
+This would allow users to directly utilize the optimized code without needing to specify any optimization levels during the build process.

 === Resolution